 Knee arthritis can transform simple, everyday activities such as walking or climbing stairs into challenging – or impossible – tasks.
-Arthritis is especially prevalent in the knee; common types of knee arthritis include osteoarthritis and rheumatoid arthritis.
+Arthritis is especially prevalent in the knee, and common types include osteoarthritis and rheumatoid arthritis.

-Osteoarthritis is the “wear and tear” type, as cartilage breaks down and wears away, and the protective area between bones is reduced.
-This can lead to bone on bone friction and bone spurs.
-Osteoarthritis develops slowly, with increasing pain over time.
+Osteoarthritis is the “wear and tear” type of arthritis where cartilage breaks down and wears away, and the protective area between bones is reduced.
+This can lead to bone-on-bone friction and bone spurs.
+Osteoarthritis in the knee (or within any joint) develops slowly, with increasing pain over time.

-Rheumatoid arthritis is a chronic disease that attacks multiple joints throughout the body.
-It often affects the same joint on both sides of the body.
+Rheumatoid arthritis is an autoimmune disease in which the immune system attacks the body’s tissues and damages cartilage and ligaments.
+It is a chronic disease that attacks multiple joints throughout the body and often affects the same joint on both sides of the body, so both knees.
 The synovial membrane that covers the knee joint begins to swell, generating knee pain and stiffness.
-Rheumatoid arthritis is an autoimmune disease: the immune system attacks the body’s own tissues and damages the cartilage and ligaments.

 Symptoms of knee arthritis are: